UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

             // The `ItemConfig` contains the metadata container and the NFT MultiAsset
             // (contaning the XCM AssetId and the instance hash).
             //
-            // The `NftPallet` is responsible for saving the XCM AssetId, the instance hash,
+            // The `NftPallet` is responsible for saving metadata container in the native representation.
-            // and the metadata container in the native representation.
+            // Also, it should remember the XCM AssetId and the instance hash to facilitate the `XcNftAssetId` mapping implementation.
             //
             // It also could do additional checks if needed.
             <T::NftPallet as nonfungibles_v2::Mutate<T::AccountId, ItemConfig<T::MaxPayloadSize>>>::mint_into(